 Relaxing and unwinding with fresh mountain air and views over the national park are what Ravensbourne is known for.
 It is perfect if you are looking to have a romantic getaway from Brisbane.
-Bushwalking, water sports, fishing, or picnics by Lakes Cressbrook and Perseverance are some of the top things to do.
+Bushwalking, water sports, fishing, or picnics by Lake Cressbrook or Lake Perseverance are some of the top things to do.

 With rainforests, eucalyptus forests and bush all around, bird watching is another popular past time in the area you should add to your to-do list.

 Summertime camping around Lake Cressbrook is an additional activity prevalent in the area.
 Here you will be able to reconnect with yourself, friends and family in the peace and tranquillity of the mountains.

 Montville, located along the Sunshine Coast Hinterland, is a charming holiday destination about an hour and a half north of Brisbane.
 A visit to Montville will immerse you in a quaint town.
 There are art galleries, boutique cafes, and shopping filled with local products.

 Kondalilla National Park is also a short drive from Montville.
 The National Park is an excellent spot for hiking and walking trails, also allowing access to the popular Sunshine Coast Hinterland Great Walk.